 Disasters pose unique risks to immigrants.
 Increased interaction with local and federal law enforcement agencies during disaster relief efforts may place immigrants in precarious situations and increase fears regarding whether seeking assistance may jeopardize their ability to remain in the country.
 In North Carolina, this is especially true in 287g communities where local law enforcement acts in close partnership with ICE.
-Although the rules and eligibility guidelines of many disaster relief programs offer explicit assistance for those impacted by disaster, regardless of their immigration status, it is reasonable for immigrants to be wary of the perceived and actual risks of accepting assistance, namely the heightened possibility of detention and deportation.
+Although the rules and eligibility guidelines of many disaster relief programs offer explicit assistance for those impacted by disaster, regardless of their immigration status, it is reasonable for immigrants to be wary of the perceived and actual risks of accepting assistance, namely the heightened possibility of detention and deportation, and whether accepting assistance may impact the possibility of gaining future immigration status.
 This chapter addresses common issues and questions immigrants may face in disaster situations regarding their legal protections and rights.

 15.2.1 – FEMA and Accessing Emergency Assistance

-What are the consequences of sharing the identity of my family members and myself with FEMA or states agencies that distribute FEMA benefits?
+– What are the consequences of sharing the identity of my family members and myself with FEMA or state agencies that distribute FEMA benefits?